Rpc

 aimrt::rpc::RpcHandleRef

-handle;All types of Proxies provide the
+handle;All types of Proxies provide a static method

 RegisterClientFunc

-static method for registering the current RPC Client:This method actually calls a globally generated
+for registering the current RPC Client:This method actually calls a globally generated

 RegisterXXXClientFunc

-method for the current RPC;This method requires passing an
+for the current RPC;It requires passing an

 aimrt::rpc::RpcHandleRef